Bolivia travel guide

 Attacks on lone travellers taking motorbike taxis have been reported at tourist sites such as Rurrenabaque.

-There is a risk of ‘express kidnapping’ – short-term, opportunistic abduction aimed at extracting cash.
-Victims are held hostage for up to several days while criminals use stolen bank or credit cards.
+Tourists, especially those travelling alone, are at risk of ‘express kidnapping’ in Bolivia.
+These are short-term, opportunistic abductions aimed at extracting cash from the victim.
+Victims may be held hostage for up to several days while criminals use stolen bank or credit cards.

 Foreign visitors are particularly vulnerable when entering Bolivia at overland border points with Peru, Chile and Argentina.
-If you’re travelling from Copacabana to La Paz, try to use a direct bus.
+If you’re travelling from the town of Copacabana to La Paz, try to use a direct bus.

-There have been several incidents at the Cementerio General area in La Paz and in the Sopocachi area of La Paz.
+There have been several incidents at the Cementerio General and the Sopocachi areas of La Paz.

 Express kidnappers sometimes impersonate police officers to target foreigners.
 They have used fake police ID cards, uniforms and even police stations to fool victims.
 One of the criminals pretends to be a friendly tourist.
 A fake police officer then approaches and asks for passports and other information.
 The impostors persuade the victim to get into a taxi driven by another criminal, where they rob them, sometimes by taking them to ATMs to withdraw money.